 You will be notified through your email account when new items are available in YMessage for you to view.
 Click the do it link on the 'Update My Personal Information' task to confirm or update the email address you have provided the University.

 Interactive Map: BYU offers an interactive map to help new students get familiar with campus.
 You can use it just like Google Maps to plan how to get from your dorm to any building on campus.
 The map also highlights parking, dining areas, open access computer labs, sports fields and other campus services.
-Click the do it link on the interactive 'View Parking Map' task below to see the map.
+Click here to see the map.

 BYU Mobile App: If you have a smart device, download the BYU mobile app for a list of vending machines that have your favorite snack, campus webcams, an interactive campus map, and more.
-Click the do it link on the 'Download BYU Mobile App' task below in order to download the app.
+Click here to download the app.

 Check out the links below for more information about helpful services and offices at BYU!